 Only last week, Inside FMCG cited a report which found that Australian chocolate consumption is on the rise.

-In the last 3 years, the number of Aussies who reported eating some form of chocolate in an average four weeks, has gone up 3%, to 13.5 million (that's one serious sweet tooth).
+In the last 3 years, the number of Aussies who reported eating some form of chocolate in an average four weeks, has gone up 3 percent, to 13.5 million (that's one serious sweet tooth).

 Looking for opportunities further afield than Australia?